Albert Fitzgerald

 Albert J. Fitzgerald (1906-April 3, 1982) was an American trade unionist from Lynn, Massachusetts.
-Fitzgerald was a leading in the United Electrical, Radio and Machine Workers of America (UE) and Congress of Industrial Organizations (CIO).
+Fitzgerald was a leader in the United Electrical, Radio and Machine Workers of America (UE) and Congress of Industrial Organizations (CIO).
 He was President of UE starting in 1941 after defeating James B. Carey until his retirement in 1978.
 During his time as UE President, the organization was expelled from the CIO for alleged communist domination.
 The union continued organizing as an independent union thereafter and survived raiding and rebuke from other unions.